Prospective Graduate Students

 MSCE

 The Master of Science (M.S.)
-Degree in Civil Engineering may emphasize any of the major areas of Civil Engineering- construction, environmental, geotechnical, water resources, materials, structures, transportation-or some combination of these.
+Degree in Civil Engineering may emphasize any of the major areas of Civil Engineering and an applicant chooses to apply to one of our program areas.
 The M.S.
-Degree can be undertaken with a research orientation (through the preparation of a thesis), or it can be accomplished through a non-thesis path which includes more extensive coursework and may include a project and report.
+Degree can be undertaken with a research orientation (through the preparation of a thesis), or it can be accomplished through a non-thesis path, which includes more extensive coursework and may include a project and report.

 ENE